TikaFlow/vms/README.md

         -c
             clear history.
         -w
-            cut history file so that it's number of rows never exceeds limit, automatic called when exit. index
+            flush history file buffers, automatic called when exit. index
             rerun the command of the index.
             NOTE THAT IF THE COMMAND ITSELF ALSO CALLS HISTORY COMMAND, IT WILL BE CALLED RECURSIVELY! m[run]
-        run command on several hosts one by one.
+        run command on hosts(specified by variable Nodes) one by one.
-        -h hosts
-            run command on hosts instead of default nodes.

 # Uninstall